PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Introduction

 State-of-the-art machine learning-based phishing detection systems can be categorized into two broad approaches: \textbf{(1) Direct phishing detection}, where models are trained to classify webpages directly as phishing or benign \cite{whittaker2010large, mohammad2015phishing, shahrivari2020phishing, aljofey2022effective}.
 These models rely on feature extraction or representation learning from a (partially) labeled dataset of webpages. \textbf{(2) Target brand-based phishing detection}, where models are trained to identify the brand a webpage attempts to mimic, and phishing is inferred from inconsistencies between the webpage's URL and the legitimate URLs associated with the identified brand \cite{afroz2011phishzoo, lin2021phishpedia, li2024phishintel}.
 While the latter approach does not require a dataset of phishing webpages, it relies on a curated set of target brands, and typically incurs much higher detection latency.

-While the collection of large-scale web datasets is itself nontrivial, successfully scraping phishing pages--which behave adversarially to avoid detection--presents its own set of unique challenges beyond those typically encountered in general web scraping.
+While the collection of large-scale web datasets is itself nontrivial, successfully scraping phishing pages, which behave adversarially to avoid detection, presents a unique set of challenges beyond those typically encountered in general web scraping.
 In addition to the fact that the modern web is increasingly \textbf{dynamic}, issues such as \textbf{ephemerality}, \textbf{cloaking}, and \textbf{staleness} significantly complicate the collection of high-quality datasets which may be used to train and evaluate phishing detection models.
 These challenges necessitate the development of robust methodologies for collecting, cleaning, and validating phishing datasets to ensure their quality and utility for research purposes.
-We believe that these obstacles, discussed in greater detail in Section \ref{sec:challenges}, contribute to the overall lack of high-quality datasets in this area.
-Although a search for publicly available phishing datasets would appear to yield promising results, we observed substantial quality issues with many datasets (see Appendix \ref{sec:existing-datasets}).
+We believe that these obstacles, discussed in greater detail in Section~\ref{sec:challenges}, contribute to the overall lack of high-quality datasets in this area.
+Although a search for publicly available phishing datasets would appear to yield promising results, we observed substantial quality issues with many datasets (see Section~\ref{sec:cleaning-process}).
 We also could not find any suitable benchmark datasets that facilitated a robust comparative evaluation of detection techniques despite the significant role that phishing plays in cybercrime.

-In this work, we present {\em PhreshPhish}, a large-scale, high-quality phishing website dataset collected over several months.
-To the best of our knowledge, this is the largest publicly available phishing website data and offers significantly higher quality compared to other such public datasets.
+In this work, we present {\em PhreshPhish}, a large-scale, high-quality phishing website dataset collected over more than one year.
+To the best of our knowledge, this is the largest publicly available phishing website dataset and offers significantly higher quality compared to other such public datasets.
 Further, we create realistic benchmark datasets for comparison between detection methods.
-Figure \ref{fig:pipeline} provides a schematic of the entire data pipeline from obtaining the phishing and benign URLs to finally producing the training, test and benchmark datasets.
+Figure~\ref{fig:pipeline} provides a schematic of the entire data pipeline from obtaining the phishing and benign URLs to finally producing the training, test and benchmark datasets.
+To summarize, we make the following key contributions: